aflin/rampart_docs/source/rampart-langtools.rst

 *  **rampart-sentencepiece** tokenizes text into subword pieces (and back) using a SentencePiece model.

+The package also ships **rampart-models**, a pure-JavaScript helper that downloads and locates the models the engines above consume — ``models.get('bge-m3')`` returns a ready-to-use local path, fetching from HuggingFace on first use.
+See
+`The rampart-models module`_\ .

-A typical pipeline embeds documents with rampart-llamacpp, stores the vectors in a rampart-faiss index (and/or a rampart-sql table), searches that index with an embedded query vector, and optionally reranks the results with a reranking model.
+A typical pipeline embeds documents with rampart-llamacpp or rampart-onnx, stores the vectors in a rampart-faiss index (and/or a rampart-sql table), searches that index with an embedded query vector, and optionally reranks the results with a reranking model.

 Note that the rampart-sql module has this pipeline built in:  its ``embed()`` SQL function generates vectors in the SQL engine using